-- The Ministry of Justice has its own internal Research and Documentation Centre (WODC).
+- The Ministry of Justice and Security has its own internal Research and Documentation Centre (WODC)

-- The Royal Netherlands Meteorological Institute (KNMI) is an agency of the Ministry of Transport, Public Works and Water Management (V&W).
+- The Royal Netherlands Meteorological Institute (KNMI) is an agency of the Ministry of Infrastructure and Water Management (I&W).

-- The Social and Cultural Planning Office (SCP) and the National Institute of Public Health and the Environment (RIVM) are part of the Ministry of Health, Welfare and Sport (VWS).
+- The Netherlands Institute for Social Research (SCP) and the National Institute for Public Health and the Environment (RIVM) are part of the Ministry of Health, Welfare and Sport (VWS).

-In the Netherlands many companies participate in high level research.
-Many of these companies are located in organized theme hubs of which teh most well known are:
+In the Netherlands, many companies participate in high level research.
+Many of these companies are located in organised theme hubs of which the most well known are:

 - Brainport - Europe’s leading innovative top technology region

 - Leiden Bio Science Park - dedicated to the development of innovative drugs, vaccines, diagnostics, and platform technologies

 - New Energy Coalition - brings research power together for the energy transition

 - Health Valley - network of 700 health related organisations working on technological innovation in health care.

 - Chemelot– the chemical innovation community